denorians/deno_actions_core/CONTRIBUTING.md

 ## Issues

 Do not submit duplicate issues.
-Follow issue templates to the most reasonable extent, and in good faith.
+Follow issue templates in good faith.
 It is okay to submit both an issue and a pull request (PR) resolving said issue.
 It is also okay to submit a PR by itself with no accompanying issue.

 ## Code